DAF201/2022_fall_school_garbage/CS_2305_note.md

 If P(X) is a predicate and x has domain of D, the truth set of the P(x) is the set of all elements of D that make P(x) true when they are subsituted for x

 EX: Suppose the domain Z+, the set of positive int, the truth of ∃x, x is factor of 8 is {1,2,4,8}

+# quantifiers over finite domain

+all its elements can be listed

+∀xP(x) = P(x1) ^ P(x2) ... ^ P(xn)

+conjunction of propositions

+∃xP(x) = P(x1) V P(x2) ...
+V P(xn)

+disjunction of propositions

+---

+Quantifiers with restricted domain

+sometimes it is not feasible to enumerate the domain of a quantifier.
+In such instances, an abbreviated notation is often used

+- a condition a variable must satisfiy is included after the quantifier
+- such quantifiers are call restricted quanfitiers

+EX:

+(∀x)x<0(x^2>0)

+this means for all element x, which satisfies that x < 0, the square of the x is greater than 0

+(HUMAN WORDS: I take part of domain which satisfy that...)